gwizard/gwizard/README.md

 ## Yeah Yeah, Show Me Some Code

-Here's a complete JAX-RS REST service which you can run from the command line:
+Here's a complete one-file JAX-RS REST service which you can run from the command line:

 ```java
 import com.google.inject.AbstractModule;